floatingpoint-754/twisted-l2-characteristic/README.md

 $ sage -i gap_packages
 ```

-On some installations this fails for the same reasons, but there should be a corresponding system package such as `gap-packages`.
+On some installations this fails for similar reasons, but there should be a corresponding system package such as `gap-packages`.

 Finally, clone this repository in a directory of your choice: